Implementing a PMO

 The problem was that nobody had done anything like this before.
 It was difficult to even remember what the acronym PMO stood for, let alone get one up and running from the ground up.
 So, they hired a new guy to come in and get the job done.

 He had his work cut out for him, as there were two very distinct schools of thought when it came to implementing a PMO.
 Half the company viewed the PMO as an enabler of getting projects done.
 They were confident a PMO would allow for economies of scale, consistency of process, and accountability across the entire company.
-They relished the thought of setting up a framework for the company to work within.
+They relished the thought of setting up a framework for the company to work within and to have standardized online project management apps at last.

 The other camp took the position that the PMO was an inhibitor of progress.
 They felt a PMO would inflict unnecessary bureaucracy and paperwork into the process and slow down projects considerably.
 They also weren’t crazy about being accountable to someone else, or others looking over their shoulder.
 They liked having autonomy to do what they wanted to do when they wanted to do it.